-Furthermore, for the Block 01, all 3 research teams recognized careful identification of important elements and "urban acupuncture" that would increase the functionality of blocks and support the the importance of the block's composition.
-It's modernist design with orthogonal grid of the built structures that are floating in the community. surrounding landscape, described by the architects as "horticultural The research teams were focusing on different aspects and impulses artistic ensemble", is recognized as a value, but at the same time that were identified in the previous stages.
-One example was as a phenomenon that was generating certain issues in the block the landscape between the residential buildings of the Block 23, over the time, especially in the relation between built and unbuilt, and addressed by the research team C1.
-The transformation concept was public and private.
-The issue of the central open space of the block, based on implementation of an imaginary orthogonal grid (following that is left undefined in the initial design - and today underused, the built structure) that would support the landscape programming.
-The interventions were micro points in the landscape underlining and was mapped; and, also the corners of the block, initially planned as common spaces - and today having a new commercial program, multiplying the identified ambiences.
-The concept was mediating were identified.
-The identification and interpretation (analysis) of the among scales of the blocks, reactivating the whole block eventually mapped phenomenon and it's unforeseen impulses are presented in (Fig. 5a).
-The research team C2 was focusing on the facades of linear the Figure 4.
+Furthermore, for the Block 01, all 3 research teams recognized the importance of the block's composition.
+It's modernist design with orthogonal grid of the built structures that are floating in the surrounding landscape, described by the architects as "horticultural artistic ensemble", is recognized as a value, but at the same time as a phenomenon that was generating certain issues in the block over the time, especially in the relation between built and unbuilt, and public and private.
+The issue of the central open space of the block, that is left undefined in the initial design - and today underused, was mapped; and, also the corners of the block, initially planned as common spaces - and today having a new commercial program, were identified.
+The identification and interpretation (analysis) of the mapped phenomenon and it's unforeseen impulses are presented in the Figure 4.

-The other mapped phenomenon were obsolete facades of the buildings in the Block 23, aiming to develop an add-on structure buildings, underused semi-public spaces, open public spaces that would integrate new functions.
-The users' interventions on the dominated by cars due to the parking issue, but also important existing facades were mapped and classified, and thus new needs elements of the modernist design that are blurring the line between and potentials were identified.
-The proposed structure is integrating public and private and help in the design of the public interior.
-These these needs and potentials, while enabling different openness, mateelements are usually formally present in the space, however without rialization and performance of the facade elements (Fig. 5b). an appropriate function - therefore the issue, and at the same time The students' design shows the potential of adapting New Belgrade a potential, of programming the common spaces and elements of blocks through transforming the common spaces as a valuable architecture was important for all the case studies. resource.
-They represent a conscious shift towards a designing process that speaks directly of the values of the place.
-The versatility 5.2.
-Transformation Concepts and Tactics of the program and possibilities of discovered impulses testifies that The transformation concepts were focusing on adaptive reuse of the a seizure of heritage is not necessarily wrong, on the contrary, it may common spaces and elements of architecture that would prompt the contribute to the vitality of the chosen site as well as to the quality of further adaptation of the blocks.
-The aim of the interventions was the contemporary everyday life.
+The other mapped phenomenon were obsolete facades of the buildings, underused semi-public spaces, open public spaces dominated by cars due to the parking issue, but also important elements of the modernist design that are blurring the line between public and private and help in the design of the public interior.
+These elements are usually formally present in the space, however without an appropriate function - therefore the issue, and at the same time a potential, of programming the common spaces and elements of architecture was important for all the case studies.

-not transformation of the modernist morphology of space, but rather
+5.2.
+Transformation Concepts and Tactics

+The transformation concepts were focusing on adaptive reuse of the common spaces and elements of architecture that would prompt the further adaptation of the blocks.
+The aim of the interventions was not transformation of the modernist morphology of space, but rather careful identification of important elements and "urban acupuncture" that would increase the functionality of blocks and support the community.